Mandate for Syria and the Lebanon: State of Greater Lebanon

-Greater Lebanon was created by France to be a "safe haven" for the Maronite population of the mutasarrifia (Ottoman administrative unit) of Mount Lebanon.
-Mt.
-Lebanon, an area with a Maronite majority, had enjoyed varying degrees of autonomy during the Ottoman era.
-However, in addition to the Maronite Mutasarrifia other, mainly Muslim, regions were added, forming "Greater" Lebanon.
+Greater Lebanon was created by France to be a "safe haven" for the Maronite population of the mutasarrifia (Ottoman administrative unit) of Mount Lebanon, an area with a Maronite majority that had enjoyed varying degrees of autonomy during the Ottoman era.
+However, in addition to the Maronite Mutasarrifia, other, mainly Muslim, regions were added, forming "Greater" Lebanon.
 Those regions correspond today to North Lebanon, South Lebanon, Biqa' valley, and Beirut.
 The capital of Greater Lebanon was Beirut.
-The new state was granted a flag, merging the French flag with the cedar of Lebanon.
+The new state was granted a flag that merged the French flag with the cedar of Lebanon.

-Maronites were the majority in Lebanon and managed to preserve its independence; an independence that created a unique precedent in the Arab world, as Lebanon was the first Arab country in which Christians were not a minority.
-The State of Greater Lebanon existed until 23 May 1926, after which it became the Lebanese Republic.
+The Maronites were the majority in Lebanon and managed to preserve their independence, which created a unique precedent in the Arab world, as Lebanon was the first Arab country in which Christians were not a minority.
+The State of Greater Lebanon existed until 23 May 1926, when it became the Lebanese Republic.

-Most Muslims in Greater Lebanon rejected the new state upon its creation.
-Some believe that the continuous Muslim demand for reunification with Syria eventually brought about an armed conflict between Muslims and Christians in 1958 when Lebanese Muslims wanted to join the newly proclaimed United Arab Republic, while Lebanese Christians were strongly opposed.
-However, most members of the Lebanese Muslim communities and their political elites were committed to the idea of being Lebanese citizens by the late 1930s, even though they also tended to nurture Arab nationalist sentiments.
+Most of the Muslims in Greater Lebanon rejected the new state upon its creation.
+Some believe that the continuous Muslim demand for reunification with Syria eventually brought about an armed conflict between Muslims and Christians in 1958, when Lebanese Muslims wanted to join the newly proclaimed United Arab Republic between Egypt and Syria, which was strongly opposed by Lebanese Christians.
+However, most members of the Lebanese Muslim communities and their political elites ahd become committed to the idea of being Lebanese citizens by the late 1930s even though they also tended to continue to nurture Arab nationalist sentiments.

 State of Alawites

-On 19 August 1920, General Gouraud signed Arrêté 314 which added to the autonomous sandjak of Alexandretta the cazas of Jisr el-Choughour, the madriyehs of Baher and Bujack (caza of Latakia), the moudiriyeh of Kinsaba (caza of Sahyoun) "with a view to the formation of the territories of Greater Lebanon and the Ansarieh Mountains"; where the "Ansarieh Mountains" area was to become the Alawite State.
+On 19 August 1920, General Gouraud signed Arrêté 314, which added to the autonomous Sandjak of Alexandretta the Cazas of Jisr el-Choughour, the madriyehs of Baher and Bujack (caza of Latakia), the Moudiriyeh of Kinsaba (Caza of Sahyoun) "with a view to the formation of the territories of Greater Lebanon and the Ansarieh Mountains", where the "Ansarieh Mountains" area was to become the Alawite State.
 On 31 August 1920, the same day that the decree creating Greater Lebanon was signed, General Gouraud signed Arrêté 319 delimiting the State of Alawites, and Arrêté 317 adding the caza of Massyaf (Omranie) into the new State.